gruhb-doc/gruhb-doc.github.io/index.md

 [Visit the Milestone 2 project board here](https://github.com/gruhb-doc/gruhb-doc/projects/2).

-- This milestone is currently in progress.
-- In this milestone, we will be creating the majority of [Gruhb's](http://178.128.184.132) functionality such as logging in, signing up, querying databases, etc.
+- In this milestone, we created our main pages for the web app.
+- We created the Log In, Sign Up, Sign Out, Home Page, and Vendor pages.
+- We were also met with some difficulty setting up our data schema and figuring out how to properly store data from a form.
+We were not able to get our data collections working in time before this milestone has ended.

 ## Milestone 3 (IN PROGRESS):

 [Visit the Milestone 3 project board here](https://github.com/gruhb-doc/gruhb-doc/projects/4).

-- In this milestone, the current projection is that this will be for final touches and extra features.
+- In this milestone, we will be finishing up the web app as a whole.
+- We will be adding an About Us page and a filtering feature for the home page vendor feed.
+- We will be adding finishing touches.
+- We will have a working data collection and the Vendor page will no longer show the mockup data.

 # User Guide